Antiques Dealer

 As a pure investment, which collectibles are most likely to increase in value?

-Asked by vizion over 9 years ago
+Asked by vizion almost 10 years ago

 tough question. people who bought large quantities of star wars items, back in the 70's and early 80's, and stored them away (without opening the packaging) are now making a very tidy profit. in my opinion, first edition character items are as good a bet as anything else for the long term - 20 to 30 years.
 I have never had a good, quality character item that I could not sell. as an example, I recently bought a large quantity of older smurfs at a yard sale. a couple of my dealer friends thought I was nuts - the Japanese collector that I sold them to paid me 500 times more than I purchased them for.